Terms & Conditions

 - Artists will be notified in the event of a sale.
 On no account are artists to organise their own sales of work in the exhibition for the duration they are on show, including other editions of the same artwork.

-- Artworks selected to tour with to local venues after the main 2024 Mandorla Art Award exhibition will be subject to the same conditions of sale.
+- Artworks selected to tour to local venues after the main 2026 Mandorla Art Award exhibition will be subject to the same conditions of sale.

 - The Artist retains ownership of the artwork until sold and paid in full.